The Democratic Mid-European Union Liberty Bell

 “Proclaim LIBERTY Throughout all the Land unto all the Inhabitants Thereof”

-The Soviet empire would soon crumble, and Václav’s true identity would come to light.
+Before the decade is through, the Soviet empire will crumble, and Václav’s true identity will come to light.

 So did Hitler really steal the Liberty Bell?

 In the broader sense that Hitler took Prague and the Liberty Bell was in Prague at the time, then yes, Hitler absolutely stole the Liberty Bell.
 Did the Nazis know they had stolen the Liberty Bell?
 Not likely.